zuck30/loan-eligibility/README.md

 <h2>Local Development</h2>

-To run the application locally, you will need to run the backend and frontend servers in separate terminals.
+To run the application locally, you will need to run the backend and frontend servers in separate terminals in your pc.

 **1. Run the Backend Server:**
 ```bash